-22. No sheds will permitted in the 6m spacing unless they are of a non-combustible material and for this written authority will be required from the owner.
+22. No sheds will be permitted in the 6m spacing unless they are of non-combustible material and for this written authorization will be required from the owner.

 23. No construction or building will be permitted without the written consent of the owner.

 24. Street lights are provided and it is the responsibility of the occupier to ensure they work.

 25. Storage space is provided in the garage (if provided) or shed.
 No materials or tools are to be stored under the home or in the garden.